Steps to Develop a New Program with SDSU Global Campus

-The SDSU World Campus provides innovative programs designed to meet the training and workforce needs of the many communities we serve.
+The SDSU Global Campus provides innovative programs designed to meet the training and workforce needs of the many communities we serve.
 This includes high quality educational programs delivered both domestically and internationally in all formats — online, face-to-face and hybrid.

 SDSU Global Campus offers various course types: